vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

     bookConsultationButtonText: Book Consultation
     bookConsultationButtonLink: https://cal.com/psychologist-olesia-bobruiko-iudrdc/50-min-consultation
     results:
+      - resultSummary: "Minimal Anxiety (0–4)"
-      - text: "Minimal Anxiety (0–4).
-Your result indicates a minimal level of anxiety.
+        text: "Your result indicates a minimal level of anxiety.
           This usually means your worries don’t interfere with your daily life, and no special interventions are needed.
 Remember: this test is only a preliminary assessment, not a diagnosis.
 If you feel uncertain or